 Fat = bad.
 Sounds simple, right?
 We’ve been led to believe all our lives that fat is harmful to our health which is why brands in the food industry have produced plenty of processed foods claiming to be “low in fat!” for years.
 However, not all fats are the same.
 For example, trans fats—often listed as “partially hydrogenated oils” on labels—have a bad reputation for good reason.
-Created using an industrial process that adds hydrogen to liquid vegetable oils to make them more solid, these fats can cause an increase in bad cholesterol and have been repeatedly linked to heart disease.
+Created using an industrial process that adds hydrogen to liquid vegetable oils to make them more solid, these fats have been repeatedly linked to heart disease and can cause an increase in bad cholesterol and inflammation.
+(Check in on your inflammmation levels from the convenience of home with the EverlyWell Vitamin D and Inflammation Test.)

 Saturated fat, on the other hand, is not the danger you might have been led to believe.
 Healthy saturated fats from high-quality, minimally processed animal and vegetable sources provide sustained energy for the body, as well as serving as the building blocks of cell membranes and hormones.
 We’re sure the low-fat, high-carb mantra of the 80s and early 90s meant well, but it missed the mark.
 In recent years, science has shown that fat is actually your friend.
 In fact, eating enough healthy fat is what makes you feel full, allows for the absorption of fat-soluble nutrients like vitamins A, E, D and K, and nourishes your brain.

 Getting enough good fats from both saturated and unsaturated sources can make a difference in how you look and feel.
 Here are a few of our favorite options: